 These types of debates again highlight the variety of ways in which the Treaty may be interpreted - the meaning of certain words - in Māori and English, their historical intent and contemporary application.
-As noted, the Treaty of Waitangi principles were introduced in part and in order to somehow mitigate these difficulties - to arrive at an understanding based on both versions of the Treaty and to allow it to be considered in a variety of settings.
+As noted, the Treaty of Waitangi principles were introduced in part and in order to somehow mitigate these difficulties - to arrive at a common understanding based on both versions of the Treaty and to allow it to be considered in a variety of settings.

-The difficulty however, is that these principles are mentioned nowhere within the Treaty (Māori or English) and therefore it has been difficult to say with any degree of certainty what these principles are - other than to state that they originate or are derived from the two Treaty text.
+The difficulty however, is that these principles, while frequently referred to, are mentioned nowhere within the Treaty (Māori or English) and therefore it has been difficult to say with any degree of certainty what these principles are - other than to state that they originate or are derived from the two Treaty text.
 Even the legislation which led to formation of the Waitangi Tribunal is unclear about this issue and that while the Act clearly refers to the principles of the Treaty, it is silent on what these actually are.

-So as to better elucidate what these principles were The Waitangi Tribunal, The New Zealand Government, the Court of Appeal, and The New Zealand Māori Council, had all developed their own set of principles and usually as a result of claims to the Waitangi Tribunal.12 These principles were broadly consistent with each other and the Treaty, though were often situation specific and only applicable to a narrow range of issues.
-In 1988 however, the relationship between the Treaty, and social policy in particular, was clarified and through a set of principles identified by the Royal Commission on Social Policy.
-And, although in 1975 the Tribunal had made way for the broader interpretation of the Treaty, it wasn't until 1988 that a set of principles, directly applicable to health, were developed.13
+So as to better elucidate what these principles were The Waitangi Tribunal, The New Zealand Government, the Court of Appeal, and The New Zealand Māori Council, have all developed their own set of principles and usually as a result of claims to the Waitangi Tribunal.15 These principles were broadly consistent with each other and the Treaty, though were considered within the context of a particular tribunal claim.
+In 1988 however, the relationship between the Treaty and health was clarified and through a set of principles identified by the Royal Commission on Social Policy.
+And, although in 1975 the Tribunal had made way for the broader interpretation of the